Important Message to ESU's Campus Community about Spring 2021 from Interim President Kenneth Long - October 14, 2020

 - I’m a senior.
 Will this prevent me from graduation?
 What is the status of Commencement?

-- How will classes be taught for fall 2020?The majority of classes will be taught online during the fall 2020 semester with the exception of an extremely limited number of experientially based courses required for certifications, licensures, and/or accredited programs and some hybrid offerings.
-Please contact your department chair for questions specific to your schedule.
+- How will classes be taught for Spring 2021?The majority of classes will be taught online during the Spring 2021 semester with the exception of a limited number of experientially-based courses that are required for certifications, licensures, and/or accredited programs.
+While planning your Spring 2021 schedule please know that the instructional modality (e.g., Remote Synchronous/RS, Remote Asynchronous/RA, Face-to-Face/FF, Hybrid/HB, and Multi-modal/MM) for each course is listed on Banner.
+Additional information regarding instructional modalities (i.e. definitions) can be found on WarriorFish and the Student Portal.
+Please contact your advisor or your department chairperson for questions specific to your program and schedule.

-- How will I receive my books and class materials for fall 2020?
+- How will I receive my books and class materials?

-The University Book Store expects to operate close to normal with the exception of abbreviated “in store” hours (please see website for current hours).
-The store has been accepting orders since summer through its website, and students are encouraged to order their books via the website.
+The University Bookstore expects to operate close to normal with the exception of abbreviated “in store” hours (please see website for current hours).
+The store is accepting orders through its website, and students are encouraged to order their books via the website to be shipped to their home address.
 The University Bookstore accepts book vouchers, textbook scholarships, as well as all standard tenders through the website.

-For commuters or for those who may be close by and choose to come to the bookstore, the University Store has been open since the middle of August on a modified schedule.
-Students are encouraged to place their order on the bookstore website and choose 'in store pickup' to streamline the process.
+For commuters or for those who may be close by and choose to come to the bookstore, the University Store is open on a modified schedule.
+Students are encouraged to place their order on the bookstore website and choose “in store pickup” to streamline the process.
 However, the store will still carry all of the required textbooks in the store.
-For further information, please contact firstname.lastname@example.org.
+For further information, please contact email@example.com.